marianmeres/demino/README.md

 Each middleware can throw or return `any`.
 If it returns anything other than `undefined`, the middlewares execution chain will be terminated and the returned value will be converted (if needed) to a `Response` immediately.

-Middlewares can be passed globaly to app instance, or individually to each route handler.
+Middlewares can be passed globaly to app the instance, or individually to each route handler.

 ## Context